atelanuj/DevOps_notes/README.md

 - A StatefulSet runs a group of Pods, and maintains a sticky identity for each of those Pods.
 This is useful for managing applications that need persistent storage or a stable, **unique network identity**
 - Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods
 - StatefulSet maintains a sticky identity for each of its Pods.
+- Ensures Pods are created, updated, or deleted in a specific order.
 - Although individual Pods in a StatefulSet are susceptible to failure, the persistent Pod identifiers make it easier to match existing volumes to the new Pods that replace any that have failed.
 - **StatefulSets are valuable for applications that require one or more of the following.**
   - Stable, unique network identifiers.